open-telemetry/opentelemetry-configuration/README.md

 `oneOf` is used to specify that the `value` property matches the [standard attribute](https://github.com/open-telemetry/opentelemetry-specification/tree/main/specification/common#standard-attribute) definition, and is either a primitive or array of primitives.
 This type of use is acceptable but should be used judiciously.

+### Annotations - title and description

+The JSON schema [`title` and `description` annotations](https://json-schema.org/understanding-json-schema/reference/annotations) are keywords which are not involved in validation.
+Instead, they act as a mechanism to help schemas be self-documenting, and may be used by code generation tools.

+Despite these potential benefits, these keywords should be omitted:

+* The titles of `object` and `enum` types produced by code generation tools should be defined using key values in [$defs](https://json-schema.org/understanding-json-schema/structuring#defs).
+Setting the `title` keyword introduces multiple sources of truth and possible conflict.
+* As described in [description generation](./CONTRIBUTING.md#description-generation), we use a different mechanism to describe the semantics of types and properties.
+Setting the `description` keyword introduces multiple sources of truth and possible conflict.

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md)